nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Search-related features might be slow if there are more than 2000 recipes or ingredients in the database.
 1. The application does not need internet connection to function, but the user can use the internet connection to download images for recipes.
 1. The application uses local database.
-1. The local database will be immediately updated after each updating command.
+1. The local database will be immediately updated after each updating command. <br><br>

 ### 5.5 Glossary <a id="55-glossary"></a>